SlimeVR/SlimeVR-Docs-Site/firmware/configuring-project.md

   -DWIFI_CREDS_PASSWD='"PASSWORD"'
 ```

+You can find these lines in the: "platformio.ini" file.
 If you are having problems getting the tracker to connect to your Wi-Fi, review these troubleshooting steps:

 - If your wifi password contains the `%` character, replace it with `%%`.